Ukubot/pipedrive/Pipedrive Testproject readme.txt

 users "Deals" without having their key, so the deals part only shows one user's deals.

 The first half of the task was not difficult for me.
 The second half got a bit trickier and I had to read up a lot more and watch tutorials.
 Doesn't mean I didn't like it.
+At many points I understood how to improve the data output accuracy by filtering and combining, but trying to implement it took too much time for it to be practical.
 The hardest part for me was working the Pipedrive data with backbone.
 The easiest part for me was creating the main Interface.